dannydanners/sotod581/README.md

 - Vector storage and similarity search
 - Orchestrating retrieval-augmented generation workflows

-The primary services deployed on Host A are:
+The primary services deployed on CloudLab Host are:

 - **AnythingLLM**
   Provides the user interface and coordinates the RAG pipeline, including document ingestion, embedding requests, and prompt construction.